-3.15 The result at CKL1, CKL2 and KTD1 were higher than the maximum predicted mitigated construction noise level in the EIA Report, AEIAR-174/2013 (as approved in 2013), this may be due to fluctuations of traffic flow along the traffic flow along Cha Kwo Ling Road throughout the day.
-Besides, the result at KER1 was lower than the maximum predicted mitigated construction noise level in the EIA Report.
+3.15 The result at CKL1, CKL2 were higher than the maximum predicted mitigated construction noise level in the EIA Report, AEIAR-174/2013 (as approved in 2013), this may be due to fluctuations of traffic flow along Cha Kwo Ling Road.
+Besides, the result at KTD1 and KER1 were lower than the maximum predicted mitigated construction noise level in the EIA Report.
 No Action and Limit Level exceedance were recorded in the reporting period.